Telefonica/gymnos/docs/source/guide/add_a_dataset.rst

 Use the default template
 -------------------------
-If you want to :ref:`contribute to our repo <contributing>` and add a new dataset, the following script will help you get started generating the required python files.
+If you want to :ref:`cofntribute to our repo <contributing>` and add a new dataset, the following script will help you get started generating the required python files.
 To use it, clone the `Gymnos <https://github.com/Telefonica/gymnos>`_ repository and run the following command:

 .. code-block:: console